dart-lang/language/working/parts-with-imports/feature-specification.md

 [#678][] 18 👍).
 C# also supports splitting [the declaration and implementation of methods into separate files][partial].
 Splitting classes, or other declarations, into separate parts is what the [Augmentations][] feature solves.
-The improved part files gives augmentations, and specifically macro generated augmentations, a structured and capable way to add new code, including new imports and new exports, to a library.
+The improved part files gives augmentations, and specifically code-generated augmentations, a structured and capable way to add new code, including new imports and new exports, to a library.